Deep-Symmetry/afterglow/README.md

 You can adjust running effects, scroll around the cue grid, and adjust or sync the show metronome from either interface.
-Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon, but it will be hard to find many as nicely designed as the Push.
-(The Afterglow mapping is done entirely on the User layer as well, so it coexists gracefully with Ableton Live, and you can switch back and forth by pressing the User button if you want to perform with both.)
+Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon, and indeed, the Novation Launchpad Pro is supported now too.
+(The Afterglow mappings are done entirely on the User layer as well, so they coexist gracefully with Ableton Live, and you can switch back and forth by pressing the User button if you want to perform with both.)

 But, getting back to our REPL-based example: We next start the sample